Alcampopiano/hypothesize/paper/paper.md

 # Summary

 Hypothesize is a robust null hypothesis significance testing (NHST) library for Python.
-Robust methods, in particular those based on the trimmed mean [@20000755025] and/or bootstrapping [@bradley1993introduction], routinely outperform traditional statistical approaches in terms of power and accuracy.
+In general, robust hypothesis testing uses techniques which minimize the effects of violating standard statistical assumptions.
+In particular, robust methods based on the trimmed mean [@20000755025] and/or bootstrapping [@bradley1993introduction], routinely outperform traditional statistical approaches in terms of power and accuracy.
 This is especially true when dealing with distributions that produce outliers [@wilcox1998many; @wilcox2013introduction].